1jour1vin

 Nose

-Very beautiful aromatic complexity, aromas of ripe fruit and spices, notes of roasted apple, compote, and peach.
+Beautiful aromatic complexity, with aromas of ripe fruit and spices, and notes of roasted apple, apple compote, and peach

-A subtle combination of structure, length, and liveliness, with velvety bubbles, aromas of pear, brioche, and spices, and notes of fresh walnut.
+A subtle blend of structure, length, and liveliness, with velvety fine bubbles, aromas of pear, brioche, and spices, and hints of fresh walnut

 Serve